Tropical Cyclone Counts Histogram

 - Does the histogram help you answer the driving question?

-Have students prepare an exit ticket to write a caption for the histogram using the I2 technique?
+Prepare an exit ticket to write a caption for the histogram using the I2 technique?

 - What I see…